Public Transport & Total Mobility in the Bay of Plenty under COVID-19 Alert Level 1

 Messages for our Total Mobility operators and clients

-- Face coverings are not a mandatory requirement under alert level 1
+- Face coverings are still a mandatory requirement for drivers under alert level 1.

 - It is recommended that you still keep track of your travel for contact tracing.